infotexture/dita-bootstrap/README.md

 [Apache 2.0](LICENSE) © 2017 - 2021 Roger W. Fienhold Sheen

-Within the sample documentation, where necessary, the texts describing the usage of each component have been copied directly from the official Bootstrap 5.0 documentation (found at `https://getbootstrap.com/docs/5.0`), however DITA markup is used throughout the examples describing how to implement these components correctly using `outputclass`.
+Within the sample documentation, where necessary, the texts describing the usage of each component have been copied directly from the official [Bootstrap 5.0 documentation][9], however DITA markup is used throughout the examples describing how to implement these components correctly using `outputclass`.

 [1]: http://www.dita-ot.org
 [2]: https://getbootstrap.com/docs/5.0